 Tips for Cleaning Your Cartridge Filter

-If it is filthy, you might need to soak it overnight in a cartridge cleaning solution.
+You might need to soak it overnight in a cartridge cleaning solution if it is filthy.
 And you are definitely going to want to take the time to thoroughly rinse between all of the pleats of the cartridge.

 Once you have released the system that holds the top of the tank on the base, lift the top off and set it down carefully.
 You might want help as they can be heavy and unwieldy.